-Fascinating, united, community-centric, historic – this is Wallsend.
+Fascinating, united, community-centric, rich in history – this is Wallsend.
 The importance of Wallsend is not always apparent to those who live outside the area with its name more often than not associated with the town's ability to produce excellent football teams and players.
-But, its development and importance to the region was once so much more than this.
-Pictured Above: Nelson Street, April 1906.
-Photo taken by Ralph Snowball.Part of the Norm Barney Photographic Collection, CulturalCollections, University of Newcastle.
+But, its development and importance to the region were once so much more than this.

-Like many Newcastle suburbs, Wallsend is named after a place in England and in this case a small coal Mining Township in Durham, Northumberland which is located in the north of England and situated at the end of Hadrian’s Wall which stretched across England – hence the name "Walls End".
+Like many Newcastle suburbs, Wallsend is named after a place in England and in this case a small coal-mining township in Durham, Northumberland which is located in the north of England and situated at the end of Hadrian’s Wall which stretched across England – hence the aptly named, "Walls End".

 With little consideration given to the controlled development of the town, the Newcastle-Wallsend Coal Company set aside a portion of their grant aside for residential and business purposes which led to the first subdivision in 1860.

-Wallsend, at this time, was a thriving township with a population of 6,000 people which at that point (1868) equalled the population of Newcastle.
+By 1968 Wallsend was a thriving township with a population of 6,000 people which at that point equalled the population of Newcastle.
 There were also eight churches, two public schools, several friendly societies, one denominational school, one co-operative society and a bank.

-Today, Wallsend has outgrown the historic main street and received investment and expansion from local business and national companies.
-The main street of Wallsend has also experienced a constantly changing arrangement of business with new restaurants, real estate agencies, trendy coffee shops, hairdressers, flower stores and many professional services occupying previous local businesses that have since moved to the larger Stockland Wallsend shopping centre.
+Today Wallsend has outgrown the historic main street and received investment and expansion from local business and national companies.
+The main street of Wallsend has also experienced a constantly changing arrangement of business with new restaurants, real estate agencies, trendy coffee shops, hairdressers, flower stores and many professional services occupying previous local businesses that have since moved to the larger Wallsend Village Shopping Centre.

-Acknowledgement: Thanks to Wallsend Heritage Group Inc. for historical information and also the University of Newcastle Archives for providing images.
+Acknowledgement: Thanks to Wallsend Heritage Group Inc. for historical information.